How to Punctuate Dialogue: A Guide for Writers

 “Why are you acting so weird?”
 Roshan asked.

 If the speaker is attributed before the dialogue, there is a comma outside the quotation marks.

 Aleela whimpered, “I don’t want to.
 I’m scared.”

-The primary purpose of a dialogue tag is to let readers know who is speaking.
+The primary purpose of a dialogue tag when an author is punctuating dialogue is to let readers know who is speaking.
 But sometimes, this can be achieved without using a traditional he said/she said tag at all.
 Instead, you can choose to break up a line of dialogue with an action beat.
 In these cases, the punctuation inside the quotation marks should follow conventional rules.

 “How interesting.”
 Dad turned on his heel, like a TV lawyer.
 “If neither of you ate the cookie, then who did?”

 Rule #5: Breaking up dialogue with a tag